AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 **How to read it**:

 * **Symmetry**: many FIR design functions (including `firwin`) produce linear-phase filters, meaning coefficients are symmetric: `h[k] == h[N-1-k]`.
 You should see mirror symmetry around the center tap.
-* **Windowing**: because a Hamming window is used, coefficients smoothly taper near the ends — no abrupt truncation.
+* **Windowing**: because a Hamming window is used, coefficients smoothly taper near the ends and thus no abrupt truncation.
 * **Energy**: larger central coefficient magnitude indicates a sharper impulse response.

 **Why useful**: visually confirms correct coefficient generation and fixed-point scaling.